hyperledger/besu-docs/docs/public-networks/how-to/configuration-file.md

 - Comma-separated lists on the command line are string arrays in the TOML file.
 - Enclose file paths, hexadecimal numbers, URLs, and &lt;host:port> values in quotes.

+Table headings are ignored in TOML files.
+If a valid Besu option is specified under a table heading in a configuration file, Besu will ignore the table heading and read the option in the same way it does for options not under table headings.

 :::tip

 The [command line reference](../reference/cli/options.md) includes configuration file examples for each option.